VicAlexSim/CC-WebApp/README.md

 # WEB103 Prework - *👉🏿 CC Webapp - Creatorverse*
 Submitted by:  **👉🏿 Victor Sim**

 About this web app: **👉🏿 This application enables users to perform CRUD (create, read, update, and delete) actions on their preferred content producers.
-These producers encompass individuals on platforms such as YouTube, Instagram, TikTok, and others.**
+These producers encompass individuals on platforms such as YouTube, Instagram, Twitter.**

 Time spent:  **👉🏿 6** hours